Who treats brain and spinal cord tumors at Children’s Minnesota?

 Additional members of the multidisciplinary team

-Numerous other pediatric specialties readily available at Children’s Minnesota are involved in the care of a child with a CNS tumor including nurses, social workers, child life specialists, pharmacists, chaplains and psychologists.
+Numerous other pediatric specialties readily available at Children’s Minnesota are involved in the care of a child with a CNS tumor including nurses, social workers, child life specialists, pharmacists, clinical research associates, chaplains and psychologists.
 These professionals have specialized knowledge and experience in caring for and assisting families and patients with unique needs related to brain and spinal cord tumors and their treatment.